 Your Virginia auto insurance options

 Want to pay less for your insurance?
 Shop around.
-Our Virginia car insurance comparison chart reveals that some insurers will give you a much better deal than others.
+As our Virginia car insurance comparison chart reveals, some insurance companies will give you a much better deal than others.
 If you’re an A+ driver like Elizabeth Allclear, you might expect every auto insurance company to give you great rates.
 But as you can see, the highest quote for a monthly installment is more than twice the lowest quote.

 And if you’re a driver with a few blemishes on your record, like Johnny Racer, don’t assume you have to pay exorbitant rates.
-Look at the lowest and highest monthly installment quotes: Bet you would enjoy having $150 extra in your pocket each month.
+Just look at his lowest and highest monthly installment quotes.
+Bet you would enjoy having $150 extra in your pocket each month!
 The easiest and most accurate way to compare insurance quotes before you buy is on Compare.com.
 It’s free, fast and easy.
-Try it now!